systemslab/popper-paper/main.md

 application.
 It facilitates the sharing of documents containing live code (in Julia, Python or R), equations, visualizations and explanatory text.
 Other domain-specific visualization tools can also fit into this category.
-Binder is an online service that allows one to turn a GitHub repository into a collection of interactive Jupyter notebooks so that readers don't need to deploy web servers themselves.
+[Binder](mybinder.org) is an online service that allows one to turn a GitHub repository into a collection of interactive Jupyter notebooks so that readers don't need to deploy web servers themselves.

 # The Popper Convention

-_Popper_ is a convention for treating an article as an OSS project.
+![End-to-end workflow for an article that follows the Popper convention.](figures/wflow.png)

-In the remaining of this paper we use GitHub, Docker, Binder, CloudLab, Travis CI and aver as the tools/services for every component described in the previous section.
+_Popper_ is a convention for articles that are developed as an OSS project.
+In the remaining of this paper we use GitHub, Docker, Binder, CloudLab, Travis CI and Aver as the tools/services for every component described in the previous section.
 As stated in goal 2, any of these should be swappable for other tools, for example: VMs instead of Docker; Puppet instead of Ansible; Jenkins instead of Travis CI; and